debops/debops/docs/debops-playbooks/guides/getting-started.rst

    alice@laptop:~/myproject$ debops bootstrap -l server -u root -k

-This command will execute the [debops.bootstrap](https://docs.debops.org/en/latest/ansible/roles/ansible-bootstrap/docs/) role and use it to install a base set of packages needed by Ansible like ``python`` and :command:`sudo`, prepare a new administrator account named after your system user (``alice`` in our example) and allow that account full access to the ``root`` account using :command:`sudo`.
+This command will execute the [debops.bootstrap](https://docs.debops.org/en/latest/ansible/roles/ansible-bootstrap/docs/) playbook and use it to install a base set of packages needed by Ansible like ``python`` and :command:`sudo`, prepare a new administrator account named after your system user (``alice`` in our example) and allow that account full access to the ``root`` account using :command:`sudo`.
 Your SSH keys will be installed on both the ``root`` and administrator accounts.

 .. note::